Skip to content

 6. Other HTML elements

-How quickly should changes to existing pages and new pages show up in site search results?
+When will updates and new pages appear in site search results?

 Is site search predictive?

-Will my search results page show up in search engines?
+Will my site's search results page appear in search engines?

-Search results pages are automatically blocked from search engines.
-This is because the content is dynamically generated, and it is best to have the individual pages indexed based on their content.
+No. Search results pages are automatically blocked from being indexed by search engines.
+This is because of their dynamically generated content, and individual pages are intended to be indexed based on their own unique content.

-Why is a specific page not showing up in my search results?
+Why's a specific page not appearing in my search results?

-• Any content brought into a page with Javascript will not be crawled by HubSpot’s indexing service.
+• The page has content loaded with JavaScript.
+Any content brought into a page with JavaScript won't be crawled by HubSpot’s indexing service.

-• The search field only searches for pages that are hosted on the same subdomain as the search results page.
+• The page is on a different subdomain.
+The search field only returns results for pages hosted on the same subdomain as the search results page.

-• By default, landing pages are not included in site search results to prevent interfering with the conversion flow.
+• The page is a landing page.
+Landing pages are excluded from site search by default to avoid disrupting conversion flows.
 To include landing pages in your search results:

-• Navigate to the page template that contains the Site Search Input module.
+• Navigate to the page that has the Site Search Input module.

 • Click the Site Search Input module.

-• In the right sidebar, click to toggle the Landing pages switch on.
+• In the sidebar editor, click to expand the Results section.

-• In the upper right, click Publish changes.
+• In the top right, click Publish changes.

-How do I set the path of my search results page?
+How do I set the path for my search results page?

 To set the path of your search results page:

-• In the left sidebar, navigate to WebsitePages
+2. In the left sidebar, navigate to ContentPages

 How do I create a new search results template?

-Only search results page system templates will show up in the Search results page dropdown in Settings.
+Only search results page system templates appear in the Search results page dropdown menu in Settings.
+If your new template isn’t showing, confirm that it was created as a system template.

-What is the best way to preview my search template?
+What's the best way to preview a search template?

 Was this article helpful?